2018 Hyundai Kona first drive: small crossover hit parade

 The Kona’s 6.7 inches of ground clearance on the diminutive crossover isn’t enough to fool our eyeballs into thinking we’re driving a Caterpillar D9T, even if both have big front scoops up front.

 What the Kona’s wide maw, stilted ride height, sharp daytime running lights, and high-contrast body colors affords is an aura of on trendiness like Top 40 radio.
-All the lasting hits are in the Hyundai: a wide opening rear hatch with nearly 20 cubic feet of cargo space, available all-wheel drive, big wheels, and more sheet metal to sculpt around the body sides.
+All the lasting hits are in the Hyundai: a wide opening rear hatch with nearly 20 cubic feet of cargo space, available all-wheel drive, good active saftey features, big wheels, and more sheet metal to sculpt around the body sides.
 The tradeoffs are inexpensive cladding everywhere to hide seams too expensive to smooth, a tight walk through trim levels that vary in practicality, and slow powertrains.

 MUST READ: 2018 Hyundai Kona crossover to start at $20,450